-M. Gift Annuities and Unitrust Agreements (Split-Interest Agreements)
+L. Gift Annuities and Unitrust Agreements (Split-Interest Agreements)

 The University has a variety of gift agreements, including charitable gift annuities and charitable remainder trusts for which the University is the trustee.
 Upon receipt, the present value of each gift annuity or unitrust is recorded as an asset, the present value of the University's obligation to beneficiaries is recorded as a liability, and the remaining amount is included in net assets.
 Annually, an adjustment is made between the liability and the net assets to record the actuarial gain or loss due to re-computation of the liability based upon the revised life expectancy of the annuitants (also see Note 14).
-The fair value of these assets amounted to \$8,030,393 at June 30, 2019 and are included in investments in the accompanying consolidated statement of financial position.
+The fair value of these assets at June 30, 2020 and 2019 amounted to \$7,681,794 and \$8,030,393, respectively, and are included in investments in the accompanying consolidated statement of financial position.

-N. Perpetual Trusts Held by Others
+M. Perpetual Trusts Held by Others

 Perpetual trusts held by others are resources not in the University's possession nor under its control.
 These funds are held and administered by outside trustees.
 The University derives income or a residual interest from such funds.
 Perpetual trusts held by others are reported at the estimated fair value of the assets or at the present value of the future cash flows when the irrevocable trust is established or the University is notified of its existence.
-At June 30, 2019 trust assets of \$116,742 are included in investments in the accompanying consolidated statement of financial position.
+At June 30, 2020 and 2019 trust assets amounted to \$117,435 and \$116,742, respectively, and are included in investments in the accompanying consolidated statement of financial position.

-O. Inventories
+N. Inventories